pkutzner/xenorchestra_installer/README.md

 * Do not use LAMP
 * SSH Access is optional, but highly recommended

+## SSL and Reverse Proxies

+Please understand you are required to use a RP to setup SSL on XO (and XOCE).
+Some documentation on the process. https://xen-orchestra.com/docs/reverse_proxy.html

+The YAML file required can be found at ```/opt/xen-orchestra/packages/xo-server/.xo-server.yaml```

 # Goals/Backstory for this script

 I'm often asked "why can't this be run on CentOS or Fedora" to which my only reply is and has ever been: The goal was to be the XCP-ng of XS.
 Which means I wanted a solution that offered as much as XOA offers, while using what is available freely and from open sources.
 Without restrictions.